 There is a body of Supreme Court case law that supports and defines the authority of Congress to conduct investigations.
 A few of the most significant are listed below.
 (Also consult the Constitution Annotated, above, for a discussion of many these cases.)

-To find additional cases, researchers can use the relevant classifications in the digest systems in Westlaw and Lexis Advance.
+To find additional cases, researchers can use the relevant classifications in the digest systems in Westlaw and Lexis.
 They are provided below for reference.